 In 1907, an interlocker was installed at the location where the line from Baer Junction reached the T&NO main line at the west end of Englewood Yard.
 Arguably, Tower 68 was the first "yard tower" in Texas to receive an interlocker authorized and designated by the Railroad Commission of Texas (RCT).
 In its initial listing in the RCT annual reports (1907), the only railroad listed as involved in the crossing is "GH&SA Yards".
 Obviously, since Englewood was built along the T&NO main line, Tower 68 could presumably have been listed by RCT as a T&NO tower, and in later annual reports, RCT eventually listed this interlocker as supporting "GH&SA Yards, T&NO".

 At the east end of Englewood Yard, Tower 87 was opened in 1911 to control a different junction and provide additional yard tower services.
 The Tower 87 interlocker controlled a crossing of the T&NO that had existed since 1907 when the Houston, Belt & Terminal (HB&T) completed 8 miles of new track between Tower 86 and Tower 80, finishing the Belt Line around northeast Houston.
 HB&T apparently decided to interlock several crossings to improve operational efficiency, hence four consecutive towers: Tower 84, Tower 85, Tower 86 and Tower 87 all involved the HB&T.

 It is interesting to note that RCT listed Tower 68 as located at "Englewood (Houston)" and Tower 87 as located at "Houston (Englewood)".
-Tower 87 was removed in the 1980s.
+Tower 87 was removed in 1982.
 Tower 68 stood until the summer of 2010, per this email from Tom Kline dated 10 August 2010:

 "Just a short